Teen privacy and parent trust

 - asking before looking in or getting things out of her school bag

-- checking if your child wants you to be there when she sees the doctor.
+- checking whether your child wants you to be there when she sees the doctor.

 It can also help to discuss privacy with your child, set some ground rules and work out some boundaries.
 These can be changed as your child gets older.